Want to become a contributor?

-- All source code in the article must be wrapped inside “Syntax Highlighter” block.
+- All source code in the article must be wrapped inside the “Syntax Highlighter” block.

 - The SharePointDiary.com team reserves the right to edit the content.
-Once you submit your article, our team reviews your contents and makes necessary corrections like add relevant keywords/content changes/images to the post if required, and then publish them.
+Once you submit your article, our team reviews your content and makes necessary corrections like adding relevant keywords/content changes/images to the post if required, and then publish them.

 - No place for promotional and spammy posts (Sorry!)

-- All contents in this site are copyright of their respective authors.
-Author name, profile, and contact details will be published in the Authors section on each post.
+- All contents on this site are the copyright of their respective authors.
+The author’s name, profile, and contact details will be published in the Authors section on each post.
 So, You get full credit for your articles!
 If you want to stay anonymous, “SharePoint Diary Team” will be used.